 By mid-2026, the technical gap between major short-form video platforms has narrowed significantly.
 While Instagram Reels, YouTube Shorts, and the TikTok For You Page (FYP) once operated on distinct philosophies, they have converged into a unified ranking logic driven by high-frequency signals.
 For creators and brands, understanding this shared infrastructure is no longer about chasing a single platform’s secret sauce; it is about mastering the core behavioral triggers that every modern AI recommender prioritizes.
+This convergence is also visible in text-based platforms, as seen in the Threads vs X for Creators in 2026: Algorithm Differences and Growth Velocity analysis.

 The Universal Metric: Why Watch Time and Completion Rate Reign Supreme